-- We won't cover services that don't fit what we mean by emergency services. - Your primary care physician must approve care you get once you are stabilized, unless Anthem Blue Cross Select HMO approves it. - Once your medical group or Anthem Blue Cross-Select HMO give an approval for emergency services, they cannot withdraw it.
+- We will not cover services that do not fit what we mean by emergency services. - Your primary care physician must approve care you get once you are stabilized, unless Anthem Blue Cross Select HMO approves it. - Once your medical group or Anthem Blue Cross-Select HMO give an approval for emergency services, they cannot withdraw it.

-Benefit Description You pay Emergency inside or outside of our service area High Option Emergency care at a doctor's office \$30 per office visit Emergency care at an urgent care center \$30 per visit • Emergency care on an outpatient basis at a hospital (if care results in admission to a hospital, the copayment will not apply) \$150 per visit Emergency care at a hospital on an inpatient basis \$250 per day for a maximum of 4 days Ambulance High Option You can get these services from a licensed ambulance in an emergency.
-(We will provide benefits for these services if you receive them as a \$100 per trip result of a 9-1-1 emergency response system call for help if you think you have an emergency.)
+Benefit Description You pay Emergency inside or outside of our service area High Option Emergency care at a doctor's office \$30 per office visit Emergency care at an urgent care center \$30 per visit • Emergency care on an outpatient basis at a hospital (if care results in admission to a hospital, the emergency services copayment will not apply) \$150 per visit Emergency care at a hospital on an inpatient basis \$250 per day for a maximum of 4 days Ambulance High Option You can get these services from a licensed ambulance in an emergency.
+(We will provide benefits for these services if you receive them as a result of a 9-1-1 emergency response system call for help if you think you have an emergency.)
 Air ambulance is also covered, but, only if ground ambulance service can't provide the service needed.
-Air ambulance service, if medically necessary, is provided only to the nearest hospital that can give you the care you need.
-Nothing for all other services and supplies Base charge and mileage Disposable supplies Monitoring, EKG's or ECG's, cardiac defibrillation, CPR, oxygen, and IV Solutions
+Air ambulance service, if medically necessary, is provided only to the nearest hospital that can give you the care you need. • Base charge and mileage • Disposable supplies • Monitoring, EKG's or ECG's, cardiac defibrillation, CPR, oxygen, and IV Solutions \$100 per trip Nothing for all other services and supplies

 Section 5(e).
-Mental health and substance abuse benefits
+Mental Health and Substance Use Disorder Benefits

 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 Coordinating benefits with Medicare and other coverage. - You can get care for outpatient professional treatment of mental health and substance abuse conditions by a Plan provider without getting prior approval from your medical group.
+Also, read Section 9 Coordinating benefits with Medicare and other coverage. - You can get care for outpatient professional treatment of mental health and substance use conditions by a Plan provider without getting prior approval from your medical group.
 In order for care to be covered, you must go to a Plan provider.
-You can get a directory of Plan providers from us by calling 800-235-8631.
-You must get prior approval for all inpatient and outpatient facility based care and any visits to a non-Plan provider.
-Please see Medical Management Programs on page 53 for more information. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+You can get a directory of Plan providers from us by calling 800-235-8631. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.